 Porto Alegre's best-known restaurant has been in business at the same spot, steps from city hall at the Mercado Público, since 1889.
-Walls are covered with azulejo tiles, antiques, and period photographs exalting those early days.
+The walls are covered with Portuguese tiles, antiques, and period photographs exalting those early days.
 The restaurant is a popular happy-hour spot for politicians and businesspeople.
 The menu varies daily from beef to fish dishes.
 One of the highlights is the large Brazilian grey mullet stuffed with shrimp (served Friday and Saturday).